Olmsted Syndrome

 Paris, FR

-Alain Hovnanian practices in Paris, France.
+Alain Hovnanian practices practicing medicine in Paris, France.
 Mr. Hovnanian is rated as an Elite expert by MediFind in the treatment of Olmsted Syndrome.
-His top areas of expertise are Netherton Syndrome, Dystrophic Epidermolysis Bullosa, Olmsted Syndrome, and Epidermolysis Bullosa.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Netherton Syndrome, Olmsted Syndrome, Dystrophic Epidermolysis Bullosa, and Epidermolysis Bullosa.

 Learn about our expert tiers